Quaint-Studios/FERN/README.md

 ## Getting Started

+### Config
+#### Firebase
+`./firebaserc` contains the default package ID for your Firebase App.
+This should be changed before proceeding.

+`./react/src/components/firebase/firebase.config.json` is your firebase SDK config.
+You can find this information by going to your project's settings, scrolling down, and clicking *config*.

+#### React Global Hooks
+`./react/src/components/contexts/` - The *data* folder holds individual contexts.
+You can use both the Theme and Nav contexts as an example for creating more contexts.
+The Theme context shows an example of a single-value being stored.
+The Nav context shows an example of an object with properties.
+Just copy and change the values accordingly.
+You can also configure the `reducer` at the bottom to match your needs.

+#### Functions API
+`./functions/src/express/api/` To add a new API endpoint, follow the instructions below:
+- Copy express/api/v1/template and rename it to your new API endpoint.
+- Rename all files within this new folder to match your new API endpoint.
+- Rename "all" of the variables inside.
+Even the word "template" inside strings.
+- If your IDE hasn't automatically done this for you, rename the imports too.
+- Add your new API endpoint to both the v1.config.ts and v1.main.ts files.

+You are free to delete unused CRUD operations.
+You are also free to delete any CIAO files that are unused.
+The template is not strict.
+It's just to help you get started.

+All done, your API can now be reached at `{{url}}/api/v1/{{endpoint}}`

 ### Install
 `npm run install`: Runs the install script for the root package and the packages belonging to both the react and functions folders.